-- The Medicare Conditions of Participation for CAHs are found at 42 CFR Part 485 Subpart F. - Survey authority and compliance regulations can be found at 42 CFR Part 488 Subpart A. - If an individual or entity (CAH) refuses to allow immediate access to either a State Agency or CMS surveyor, the Office of Inspector General (OIG) may terminate the CAH from participation in the Medicare/Medicaid programs in accordance with 42 CFR 1001.1301. - The regulatory authority for the photocopying of records and information during the survey is found at 42 CFR 489.53. - The CMS State Operations Manual (SOM) provides CMS policy regarding survey and certification activities.
+- The Medicare Conditions of Participation for CAHs are found at 42 CFR Part 485 Subpart F. - Survey authority and compliance regulations can be found at 42 CFR Part 488 Subpart A. - If an individual or entity (CAH) refuses to allow immediate access to either a State Survey Agency (SA) or CMS surveyor, the Office of Inspector General (OIG) may terminate the CAH from participation in the Medicare/Medicaid programs in accordance with 42 CFR 1001.1301. - If a CAH fails to grant immediate access upon a reasonable request to an SA or other CMS-authorized entity for the purpose of determining, in accordance with 42 CFR 488.3, whether the CAH meets the applicable CoP, CMS may terminate the CAH Medicare provider agreement in accordance with 42 CFR 489.53(a)(18). - If a CAH refuses to permit copying of any records or other information by, or on behalf of, CMS, as necessary to determine or verify compliance with participation requirements, CMS may terminate the CAH's Medicare provider agreement in accordance with 42 CFR 489.53(a)(13). - The CMS State Operations Manual (SOM) provides CMS policy regarding survey and certification activities.